klawoj/chat/README.txt

 -I assume I have access to an UserService that for userId will return userName if the user exists -I will use dummy UserService that has several hardcoded entries as an implementation -Users of my API have to know their IDs to do anything (REST api is based on IDs not names) so they have to have access to some user list
--Starting a chat that already exists will return OK, but it won't change app state in any way -Listing all messages of a chat that does not exists will return empty list -Users local timestamps are not passed in any way to the server.
+-Simple authentication = checking UserService for existence of both users when creating a chat -Starting a chat that already exists will return OK, but it won't change app state in any way -Listing all messages of a chat that does not exists will return empty list -Users local timestamps are not passed in any way to the server.
 Messages are stored with server timestamp.